 If you want your life to be less stressful, less chaotic, less hectic, less cluttered, and more enjoyable, one of the first things I suggest is to START PLANNING AHEAD!

-Everything from holiday gifts and preparations, meal planning, lunch packing, cleaning, and entertaining — it’s all simpler and more enjoyable if you take a few moments to plan in advance so you’re not rushing at the last minute, stressing about everything you don’t have time to do, and worrying about the things you might forget.
+Everything from end-of-year events and activities at school and summer vacation plans to meal planning and basic home care — it’s all simpler and more enjoyable if you take a few moments to plan in advance so you’re not rushing at the last minute, stressing about everything you “don’t have time to do”, and worrying about the things you might forget in your frenzied state.

-It might not always be convenient, it might not always be fun, and it might not always be easy to plan ahead; but in my 31 years of life, the benefits of planning ahead have far outweighed any amount of effort I put into the planning.
+Planning ahead might not always be convenient, it might not always be fun, and it might not always be easy; but over the course of my life, the benefits of planning ahead have far outweighed any amount of effort I put into the planning.